-- Unwillingness to return to school - Displays of excessive anxiety, becoming withdrawn or unusually quiet - Failure to produce work, or producing unusually bad work, or work that appears to have been copied, interfered with or spoilt by others - Books, bags and other belongings suddenly go missing, or are damaged - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary) - Diminished levels of self confidence - Frequent visits to the School Office with symptoms such as stomach pains, headaches - Unexplained cuts and bruises - Frequent absence, erratic attendance, late arrival to class - Choosing the company of adults - Displaying repressed body language and poor eye contact
+- Unwillingness to return to school and refuse to say what is wrong - Displays of excessive anxiety, becoming withdrawn or unusually quiet or distressed - Failure to produce work, or producing unusually bad work, or work that appears to have been copied, interfered with or spoilt by others - Books, bags and other belongings suddenly go missing, or are damaged - Change to established habits (e.g. giving up music lessons, change to accent or vocabulary) or stopping eating - Diminished levels of self-confidence, may start stammering - Frequent visits to the School Office with symptoms such as stomach pains, headaches - Unexplained cuts and bruises, scratches etc. - Frequent absence, erratic attendance, late arrival to class - Choosing the company of adults - Displaying repressed body language and poor eye contact - Difficulty in sleeping, experiences nightmares - Talking of suicide or running away